KMBZ-FM

 KMBZ-FM (98.1 MHz) is a commercial radio station licensed to Kansas City, Kansas.
 Owned by Audacy, Inc., KMBZ-FM airs a news/talk radio format.
-Its studios and offices are located on Squibb Road in Mission, Kansas.
+Its studios and offices are on Squibb Road in Mission, Kansas.

-KMBZ-FM broadcasts at 98,500 watts (100,000 with beam tilt), covering the Kansas City metropolitan area including much of Northwest Missouri and Eastern Kansas.
-The transmitter is located near East 56th Street in Kansas City, Missouri.
+KMBZ-FM broadcasts at 100,000 watts, the maximum for most FM stations in the U.S. The transmitter is located on East 56th Street near Bennington Avenue in Kansas City, Missouri.